 It is the vendor's obligation to read, understand, and comply with all NYSE policies.
 Failure to comply with the policies may result in NYSE imposed penalties and/or termination of service.
-The complete set of policies is posted at Market Data Policies Site.
+Policies are posted at their respective websites: CTA and NYSE Proprietary Data.